pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-helpers.md

 - [ ] **WAIT FOR USER CONFIRMATION** - Do not proceed until user explicitly approves the plan
 - [ ] **EXPLAIN** any skipped tasks

+**Common Issues to Check:**

+- Helper used in multiple places but not found in search
+- Helper has unclear purpose or name
+- Helper location doesn't match usage patterns
+- Missing context about helper's role in the system

 ### Phase 2: Structure and Organization

 - [ ] Reorganize structure according to recommended order: